supawichable/chart-js-app/README.md

    The app is implemented so that the cereals data are fetched from a separate Postgres database container through Prisma.

 ## Additional Implementation
-1. Deployment to Vercel \n
+1. Deployment to Vercel \
    The app is also deployed to vercel at <https://chart-js-app-lime.vercel.app/>.

-2. ESlint and Prettier \n
+2. ESlint and Prettier \
    ESlint and Prettier are both set up.
-To avoid conflict between the two libraries, ESlint is use for code-quality concerns while Prettier is responsible for stylistic concerns in this case. \n
+To avoid conflict between the two libraries, ESlint is use for code-quality concerns while Prettier is responsible for stylistic concerns in this case. \
-   ESlint rules are written in `.eslintrc.json` file and can be executed using the command line `npm run lint`. \n Prettier rules are written in `.prettierrc.json` file and can be executed using the command line `npm run format`
+   ESlint rules are written in `.eslintrc.json` file and can be executed using the command line `npm run lint`. \
+   Prettier rules are written in `.prettierrc.json` file and can be executed using the command line `npm run format`

 ## How to run the app without Docker